-Serbia ordered gas desulfurisation systems from Mitsubishi26.
-October 2020. / News Serbia Energy
+Serbia ordered gas desulfurisation systems from Mitsubishi, News Serbia Energy

 The Nikola Tesla B power plant is operated by Public Enterprise Electric Power Industry of Serbia (EPS).
 It is located some 60 km southwest of Belgrade, the capital, and roughly 20 km west of the Nikola Tesla A plant, the country’s largest.
 The Nikola Tesla B power plant, like Nikola Tesla A, uses lignite coal as fuel, which has higher levels of sulfur and lower caloric value than other coal types.
 The newly ordered two sets of FGD systems will be installed in units 1 and 2, which have a total output of 1340 MW.